Osuna sent to Astros by Blue Jays for Giles in closer swap

 Giles has a $4.6 million salary and is eligible for free agency after the 2020 season.

-The 22-year-old Perez is 3-4 with two saves and a 3.73 ERA in 21 games at Class A Buies Creek and Double-A Corpus Christi.
+Gibbons, who spoke with Hinch before the deal, will be cheering for Osuna.

-"This made sense for the organization from a baseball perspective," Atkins said.
-"We had the opportunity to trade Roberto for three players we're excited about."
+"I love the kid.
+I've been his only manager," Gibbons said.
+"He's had some issues he's had to deal with.
+I wish him well but more importantly more so than baseball I hope he gets his life together."

-AP Baseball Writers Ben Walker and Ronald Blum contributed to this report.
+AP Baseball Writers Ben Walker and Ronald Blum, AP Sports Writer Kurt Voigt and AP freelance Writer Doug Miller contributed to this report.

 More AP baseball: https://apnews.com/tag/MLBbaseball